Rydzyna

 The town's population is 2,446 (2006).

-It was the seat of King Stanisław Leszczyński during his first short reign from 1704 to 1709.
-Rydzyna is commonly referred to as "the pearl of the Polish Baroque" due to its preserved Old Town core and a high abundance of historical monuments.
+Rydzyna is a former residential city of prominent Polish magnate families of Leszczyński and Sułkowski, including King Stanisław Leszczyński.
+It is commonly referred to as "the pearl of Polish Baroque" due to its preserved Old Town with a high abundance of historical monuments, which is designated a Historic Monument of Poland.

 History

 It was founded at the beginning of the 15th century by Jan from Czernina, a descendant of the Wierzbno family, a knight of king Władysław II Jagiełło.
 Rydzyna was a private town, administratively located in the Kościan County in the Poznań Voivodeship in the Greater Poland Province of the Polish Crown.
 At the end of the 17th century the town and its environs were owned by well-known magnates, the Leszczyński and then the Sułkowski families, whose investment in the town resulted in its current nickname as "the pearl of the Polish baroque".
 The 11th Polish Infantry Regiment was stationed in Rydzyna.